 It is a huge chance for you to explore Ho Chi Minh City (Saigon) – the biggest city in Vietnam.
 The city is crowded, busy, noisy and hot during the day.
-It is time for you to do sightseeing tour, admire the beauty of French architectural works, visit museums, pagodas, markets and a lot of things more.
+It is time for you to do a sightseeing tour, admire the beauty of French architectural works, visit museums, pagodas, markets and a lot of things more.
 Cathedrals, churches, pagodas, museums and some markets are close in the evening.
 Should you take a rest and stay at your accommodation when the sun goes down?
 The answer is yes if you are in Mekong Delta or Vietnam’s countryside.
 Saigon is a non-sleeping city where people go out, gather, eat and drink until midnight.
-Night markets, food areas, restaurants and coffee shops attracts lots of people with cheap goods and foods.
+Night markets, food areas, restaurants and coffee shops attract lots of people with cheap goods and foods.
 The whole city covers a new coat which is twinkle, colorful and splendid.
 So it will be a big miss if you do not enjoy the cool and fresh air of Saigon at night?
 I would like to list Top things to do in Ho Chi Minh City at night.
 The list includes both tourist attractions and hidden gems, both crowded and quiet places and I hope you find the places meeting your expectations.

 1. French architectural works

 You may visit these beautiful French architectures by yourself or on Ho Chi Minh City Tour during the day when they are open.
 Illuminated street lights, these attractions become graceful and elegant.
-They are totally different from that under sunshine.
-The area outside these buildings are less crowded with tourists at night.
+They are totally different from those under sunshine.
+The area outside these buildings is less crowded with tourists at night.
 They seem to be more spacious so that you can walk slowly around, relax and admire the beauty of the buildings.

 Saigon Notre Dame Cathedral